 куди ж без кота

-After the jars are filled, the lids are tightly screwed on, we turn each jar upside down and leave it like that for 10 minutes.
+After the jars are filled, the lids are tightly screwed on, we turn each jar upside down and leave them like that for 10 minutes.
 Then we turn them back to the standard position, cover them with something warm and cozy, and leave them to cool.
 That's it, enjoy!

 залишаємо так тільки на 10 хв